ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/04-setup-azure-iot-hub.md

 ## Create a New Azure IoT Device

+1. Open _DeviceExplorer_
+2. Open the _Management_ tab
+3. Click the _Create_ button
-If you are using the _DeviceExplorer_ simply open the _Management_ tab and click the _Create_ button.
-In the dialog that opens, enter the name of your device as your name followed by _Hub_ - e.g. _RickGrimesHub_.
-Then Click the _Create_ button, and click _Done_ on the confirmation dialog that opens.
+4. In the dialog that opens, enter the name of your device - __ThingLabsXX__ where _XX_ is the number on your RaspBerry Pi.
+5. Click the _Create_ button, and click _Done_ on the confirmation dialog that opens.

 <img src="/images/rpi2/rpi2_deviceexplorer02.png"/>